 The Witcher season 1

-What is it?
-Based on Andrzej Sapkowski’s original novels rather than the video game series, Netflix’s Witcher adaptation nevertheless sounds like it will translate all of the key elements that have made the series so beloved in all of its forms.
+Based on Andrzej Sapkowski’s original novels rather than the video game series, The Witcher Netflix series adaptation nevertheless sounds like it will translate all of the key elements that have made the series so beloved in all of its forms.
 The gritty, shit-encrusted, all-too relatable fantasy world, that eschews idealised heroes and unicorns (except in one NFSW case) for a place driven by the same social, economic, political, and personal ills that often plague the real world.
 The “unconventional family” of characters, who come together to wearily fight for the good in a crapsack world.
 The sheer, believable, human heart of the thing, from foibles, to ennui, to outright, often darkly weird, laughs.
 Henry Cavill has been controversially cast as Geralt, but the first images of him do look very in keeping with the game.
 Perhaps if he had a little more stubble, anyway.